moratodpg/imp_marl/imp_env/imp_add_env.md

 class NewEnv(ImpEnv):
 ```

-A tutorial is provided in , explaining the steps to create an environment in a simplified exercise.
+Feel free to follow the [tutorial](new_imp_env_tutorial.ipynb), where the steps to create an environment are explained in a simple exercise.